 Escrow Wire Fraud

-This real estate scam in Bloomfield HIlls involves scammers stealing the escrow money.
+This real estate scam in Metro Detroit Michigan involves scammers stealing the escrow money.
 It typically works like this:

 - You get an email, a phone call, or a text message from some person claiming to be affiliated with the title or escrow company.